leegee/webapp-midi-feathered/README.md

 GitHub Actions does not support a Bun lockfile, so an NPM lockfile is included.
 Ugh.

+### About

+A small application using Vite, React, Jotai, Web MIDI, mainly to compare React/Jotai to Vue3/Pinia.

+Were I to program this again I would use SolidJS - both much faster and more readable.

 ### To Do

 Support sustain pedal?